ga4gh-beacon/specification/README.md

 ## More information

 More information for developers is available on [our wiki](https://github.com/ga4gh-beacon/specification/wiki).
 A list of related tools and projects developed by the community is maintained on the [Resources](https://github.com/ga4gh-beacon/specification/wiki/Resources) page.

+You can render the specification from YAML to HTML using

+	python yaml-to-html.py < beacon.yaml > beacon.html

+Open then `beacon.html` in your web browser.

 ## Notify GA4GH of potential security flaw in specification